gmiDAO/gmiDAO.github.io/_posts/2021-8-25-Deep-dive-into-Solana.md

 → **More reads on SOL:**

-[Why we are bullish on Solana](https://github.com/sinoglobalcap/investment-theses/blob/main/english/solana.md) by Sino Global Capital
+[*"Why we are bullish on Solana*"](https://github.com/sinoglobalcap/investment-theses/blob/main/english/solana.md) by Sino Global Capital

 > *Solana fills a major performance gap in the world of blockchains while remaining decentralized and composable.
 A bet on Solana is a bet that one day we will need fully decentralized systems that can support thousands of high-value complex transactions per second and that the chain that can support that scalability and finality today will accrue significant value.*